Maelstromeous/k8s-cluster/README.md

 ## Monitoring

-You're **highly** recommended installing the Rancher monitoring suite.
+You're **highly** recommended installing the Rancher monitoring application.
 This has built in monitoring and graphing tools for use with your cluster to enable you to diagnose issues and see the overall performance of it.

 You should install Longhorn **first** as you'll be able to persist the statistics via a Longhorn PVC, so they don't get lost should a node or two die.

 ### Settings - Prometheus

 * Enable persistence, select Longhorn storage class, ReadWriteMany.
 30Gi seems reasonable for 10d retention.
+Don't forget to change the Retention setting to match.

 ### Settings - Grafana

 When you are installing it, on step 2 ensure edit the Grafana settings and add:

 * Enable with PVC Template
-* Size 5Gi (probably doesn't need this much but you never know)
+* Size 5Gi (probably doesn't need this much, but you never know)
 * Storage Class: Longhorn
 * ReadWriteMany